 PUT¶

-Uploads data files from a local file system to one of the following Snowflake stages:
+Uploads one or more data files from a local file system onto an internal stage.

-You can load staged files into a table using the COPY INTO <table> command.
+After you upload files onto an internal stage, you can load data from the files into a table using the COPY INTO <table> command.

 Note

-PUT does not support uploading files to external stages.
-To upload files to external stages, use the utilities provided by the cloud service.
+PUT does not support uploading files onto an external stage.
+To upload files to an external stage, use the utilities provided by your cloud service.

 The ODBC driver supports PUT with Snowflake accounts hosted on the following platforms: